Northern panhandle of West Virginia: Demographics

 The region had a total combined population of 132,295, counting counties only physically on the panhandle, and 158,086 counting Wetzel and Tyler counties as of the 2010 census.
 In the 2020 census, the populations were 124,670 and 147,425, respectively.
 This constitutes a drop of 5.76% and 7.23%, keeping with the overall population trends of the Rust Belt.

 The northern counties of the northern panhandle comprise part of the Weirton–Steubenville, WV–OH Metropolitan Statistical Area, as well as the western regions of Greater Pittsburgh.
 The southern counties are part of the Wheeling, WV–OH Metropolitan Area.

 Economy

-In the late nineteenth century, the northern panhandle developed as an industrial area, especially in the manufacturing of steel and glass products.
+In the late 19th century, the northern panhandle developed as an industrial area, especially in the manufacturing of steel and glass products.
 It still largely retains its industrial character, although many of its factories have closed down or fallen on hard times like others in the Rust Belt.
 The region also contains the panhandle coalfield.

 Banks in these counties are serviced by the Federal Reserve Bank of Cleveland, while the rest of West Virginia is in the Federal Reserve Bank of Richmond.